-- Choose “Use as Profile image” from the drop-down.
+- Choose “Use as Profile image”.

-A video walkthrough from our Youtube channel
+A video Walkthrough From Our Youtube channel

 If you’d like a video walkthrough, here you go.
 Then read on because we cover some additional aspects and scenarios in this blog post.

-What is Ancestry’s Media Gallery?
+What Is Ancestry’s Media Gallery?

 Every tree has its own Media Gallery.
 You access the Media Gallery within a tree by opening the drop-down menu under the tree name.

 But this full list doesn’t display which person, if any, is linked to the piece of media.
 You need to click on the photo to see who it’s linked to in your tree.

 When you open a tree profile, you land on the Facts tab of the profile.
 Its own gallery is right beside the Facts tab.

-Media Gallery photos versus Tree Profile photos
+Media Gallery Photos Versus Tree Profile Photos

 But each photo you upload via the Person Profile page does not automatically get set to be the profile image.